 Unlike in group chats with friends or family, the content and conduct of participants is starting to become subject to the same kinds of scrutiny and legislation as we might expect if the communication was in person, and as leaders of a community group, committee members and the Union hold some responsibility for managing this the same way.

-Easy access to groups, and large participant numbers can also make it hard for student leaders to track the membership status of the group which could mean they are inadvertently breaching data protection regulations, and/or offering benefits to non-members of the Union.
+Easy access to groups, and large participant numbers can also make it hard to track the membership status of the group which could mean they are inadvertently breaching data protection regulations, and/or offering benefits to non-members of the Union.
+This would not only be unfair on the members who have registered properly, but it would also invalidate the Union’s insurances.
+This a very significant risk and could lead to the student group being disaffiliated.

 Use of group chats are covered by the SBSU Social Media policy for student groups which means that breaching any of that policy could result in a disciplinary procedure being instigated.
 We acknowledge that it is particularly hard to navigate this fairly new area of risk, and that this is compounded by the complexity of how student groups operate, therefore, SBSU sets expectations on its student groups who decide to use group chats to communicate to help protect their student leaders; members and the Union itself.